ChristinaChina/mywebsite/content/en/posts/2023-08-07 Memories of Exhibition| MFA Boston.md

 {{<figure src="/images/Where Do We Come From?
 What Are We?.jpg" title="Where Do We Come From?
 What Are We?
 Where Are We Going?, Paul Gauguin, 1897-98" width="720">}}

+{{<figure src="/images/Grotto by the Seaside in the Kingdom of Naples with Banditti, Sunset.jpg" title="Grotto by the Seaside in the Kingdom of Naples with Banditti, Sunset, Joseph Wright of Derby, 1778" width="720">}}

 {{<figure src="/images/Summer Night's Dream.jpg" title="Summer Night's Dream, Edvard Munch, 1893" width="360">}}